zeroAlcBeer/konakore/README.md

 ## Quick Start

-We recommend deploying Kona-kore with Docker Compose.
+We recommend deploying Konakore with Docker Compose.

-See `Dockerfile` to find more details.
+See `docker-compose.yaml` to find more details.

 wallpaper files in path should contain valid *id* in filename, otherwise it would not be scaned.